 The better your website’s SEO, the higher it’s going to appear in SERPs like Google searches.
 And the higher your website appears on a SERP, the higher the chance that a user will click on it.
-While a more detailed understanding of SEO can be obtained by taking a marketing course — such as this digital marketing course with Monarch — here are a few basic tips to get you started.
+While a more detailed understanding of search engine optimization (SEO) can be obtained by taking a marketing course — such as this digital marketing course with Monarch — here are a few basic tips to get you started.

 1. Content is king, but not just any content.